Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/09-Checks.md

 * `metric` - *Required*.
 Metric ID which results is checked.
 * `compareMetric` - *Optional*.
 Metric ID which result is used as a threshold.
 * `threshold` - *Optional*.
 Explicit threshold value.
+* `isCritical` - *Optional, default is `false`*.
+Boolean flag identifying whether this check is critical or not.
+  Check criticality is important when application check failure tolerance is set to `CRITICAL`.
+  For more information, see [Check Failure Tolerance](../02-general-information/08-CheckFailureTolerance.md).
 * `metadata` - *Optional*.
 List of user-defined metadata parameters specific to this check where each parameter is a string in format: `param.name=param.value`.